 All the Vortex Gallery events have been not-for-profit and many were co-directed by Joshua Dwyer and Rosa Lucy and we continue today as an independent artspace in the centre of Huddersfield.

-Vortex Gallery provides private studio spaces for hire, so if you are local to Huddersfield and interested in renting a space, feel free to send a message for John or Josh via the
+Vortex Gallery provides private studio spaces for hire, so if you are local to Huddersfield and interested in renting a space, feel free to send a message for myself or John via the

 Vortex Gallery page.